ngscheurich/generator-phaser-ts/README.md

 # Phaser TypeScript project generator

-This provides a handy jump-start for a [Phaser][1] project using [TypeScript][2].
-In addition to a ready-to-code scaffolding, you get great stuff like:
+This provides a handy jump-start for a [Phaser][phaser] project using [TypeScript][typescript].
+In addition to a ready-to-code scaffolding, you get stuff like:

 - A fully-functional Phaser project, complete with type TypeScript type definitions
 - Automated tasks for compilation, concatenation, minification, et al.